OzerOzturk/Crash-Course-on-Python/README.md

 # Crash-Course-on-Python

-I will add the solutions of the assignments I did during the course here.
+The repo contains my solutions for the assignments in the course.

 **This course is part of the Google IT Automation with Python Professional Certificate.**